An appraisal report is estimation that concludes an opinion of value.

 Government agencies such as the IRS need an appraisal on every home.

 It's possible you could be involved in a lawsuit - an appraisal will help.

-The stereotypical house inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The general property inspector's report will include an evaluation of the condition of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

-In addition, the appraisal verifies other factors like condition, area and replacement prices.
+Also, the appraisal verifies other factors like condition, neighborhood and construction costs.